Earthenmist/DecorTreasureHunt/README.md

 ## Description

-**Decor Treasure Hunt** automatically sets waypoints for the daily Decor Treasure Hunt quest, making it easy to find the hidden decoration item on your island.
+**Decor Treasure Hunt** automatically accepts, tracks, and completes the daily Decor Treasure Hunt quest, making it easy to find the hidden decoration item on your island.

 ### Features